kyma-project/community/concepts/observability-strategy/configurable-monitoring/01-groundwork.md

 The diagram shows that the current solution is based on a preconfigured Prometheus operator providing exporter components, and a Prometheus instance acting as collector and backend.
 On top, Grafana visualizes the data.
 However, the current setup does not support a neutral and unified way to integrate backends outside of the cluster.

-As outlined already in the [general strategy](../strategy.md), integration (and with that, changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
+As outlined in the [general strategy](../strategy.md), integration (and with that, changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
 Users can simply bring their own backends, if they already use a commercial offering or run their own infrastructure.
 The data can be stored outside the cluster in a managed offering, shared with the data of multiple clusters, away from any tampering or deletion attempt of a hacker, to name just a few advantages.

-This concept proposes how to open up to those new scenarios by making integration possible conveniently at runtime, leveraging vendor-neutral protocols.
+This concept proposes how to open up to those new scenarios by supporting convenient integration at runtime, leveraging vendor-neutral protocols.

 ## Requirements